Orchestral Career Studies

 - Students receive weekly private lessons and perform two graduate solo recitals.

-- Students attend a weekly orchestra excerpt class which includes several "mock" auditions per semester.
+- Students attend a weekly orchestra excerpt class which includes several "mock" auditions per semester and an Entrepreneurial Musician Curriculum.

 - Students receive weekly quartet coaching and perform four quartet recitals during the two years.